bigfoothq/csl-parser/nesl/snes_14 bestest.md

 # NESL - NO escape Syntax Language Specification

-NESL is a string-only data format with one operator (`=`) and type indicators that control value parsing.
+NESL is a string-only data format with one assignment operator (`=`) and type indicators that control value parsing.

 ## Type Indicators

 - `:` - Trimmed string (removes leading/trailing whitespace)
-- `R"""(` - Verbatim (v) Raw string (preserves ALL characters after `R"""(` including ALL leading and trailing whitespace) until the closing syntax `)"""` which must be immediately followed by a newline
+- `R"""pv(` - pv for "preserve_verbatim" Raw string (preserves ALL characters after `R"""pv(` including ALL leading and trailing whitespace) until the closing syntax `)pv"""` which must be immediately followed by a newline
 - `{` - Object
 - `[` - Array
 - `(` - Multiline string